BedrockCommands/community/Moderator Guidelines.md

 By ensuring everyone is aware of events on this server, this can be avoided since all the facts are there, it's just up to interpretation.
 For a similar reason, it's helpful to discuss actions with other moderators before taking them.
 This is not always necessary, but some non-immediate situations may first go through a review Personal things can include stuff such as the inability to moderate on certain days/times because of some other factor.
 It could also include biases towards certain members, if you've interacted with them before.

 Being able to communicate certain topics with other moderators creates an open environment of trust and a reassurance that others will step in to assist.
-To protect from really personal information, it's okay to generalize some information when discussing, but make sure the point is communicated across. ㅤ ㅤ
+To protect from really personal information, it's okay to generalize some information when discussing, but make sure the point is communicated across.
-ㅤ
-ㅤ